shmokmt/tfhk/README.md

 # tfhk

-The utility tool to remove blocks for refactoring such as moved block.
+The utility tool to remove blocks for refactoring such as moved blocks.

 Supports deletion of the following blocks.